-- NOTE: See chapter: Diving with Trimix mode to learn more about this feature. - of oxygen to the body, the gas used at the beginning of the dive must contain enough oxygen (you can use a travel mix or one of the decompression gases).
+- NOTE: See chapter: Diving with Trimix mode to learn more about this feature. - NOTE: To ensure an adequate supply of oxygen to the body, the gas used at the beginning of the dive must contain enough oxygen (you can use a travel mix or one of the decompression gases).
 Since the dive always starts with tank T1, the minimum O2 setting for tank T1 is 18%.

-The Absolute Minimum Depth (AMD) depends on ppO_2 min value.
+The Absolute Minimum Depth (AMD) depends on ppO2min value.
 If the alarm depth is shallower than 0.8m/3ft which is the dive start depth for the G2, the alarm will not activate before a 0.8m/3ft depth is reached!
 This situation is dangerous and may lead to death by drowning.